QuantumCorrosion/QuantumCorrosion-website/content/talk/2020-corrosion-meeting.md

 # registration is free. please register by clicking [here](https://imperial.eu.qualtrics.com/jfe/form/sv_6m65gfdrxkbujc9).
 # *   **Alexei Kornyshev** (Imperial College London)

-+++

-**PLEASE NOTE:** This meeting was originally scheduled for April 2020, but was postponed due to the coronavirus outbreak. **It will now take place in 2022 (in person).**

-This meeting will continue the success of the previous meeting, with a focus on the aqueous corrosion of metals.
+#This meeting will continue the success of the previous meeting, with a focus on the aqueous corrosion of metals.
 The emphasis this time will be on longer length scale simulations (*i.e.* longer than from standard atomistic methods).
 Funding for this event is from the EPSRC.

++++

+This symposium is supported by the TYC and is the third meeting organised by the partners of the EPSRC project on quantum corrosion.
+The symposium will focus on the fundamentals of electrochemistry of the metal/electrolyte interface, and will bring together theorists and experimentalists to discuss the latest developments.
+As well as the talks, there is a poster session and a concluding discussion session

 This page will be updated with more details closer to the event